oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 Some SCIM endpoints in `scim.ts` will return user information from the Todo app's database.
 To easily retrieve this information from the SCIM endpoints, implement an `IUserSchema` interface and instantiate it as the defaultUserSchema.
 The information in the `IUserSchema` matches the SCIM spec, as you'll see soon.

 To simplify the example code, we'll support one org at first, by hardcoding the org ID as 1.
-When you're ready to support multiple SCIM clients, you can easily replace this constant value with a function to look up the correct org ID based on.
-In addition, when we receive a request to create a user from an IdP, their org's attribute value will be hardcoded to 1 when they are created in the database.
-Therefore, letting us know that they belong to this specific org. the context of the incoming request.```
+When you're ready to support multiple SCIM clients, you can easily replace this constant value with a function to look up the correct org ID based on based on the context of the request.
+In addition, when an IdP instructs our SCIM server to create a user, the user's org ID will be hardcoded to 1 when they are created in the database.
+An update to support multiple organizations would also need to update the user creation code to associate them with the correct organization, as well. the context of the incoming request.```
 ```
 const prisma = new PrismaClient();